DerToblerone/TicTacToe/README.md

 (where Q(x) = value of state x; s = current state, s-1 = state after last move. note that between s-1 and s, the opponent has also made a move)

-the policy is trained by playing against itself.

 ## Parameters
 The play_self function in TTT.py has several parameters that change its behaviour: